CCNA And CCENT Daily Practice Exam: “Where IS That?”

 Answer 5: When the router can’t find a valid startup configuration file during the boot process, the router will show you the System Configuration Dialog prompt.
 The prompt is to get you to enter Setup Mode (or not).

-See you tomorrow on my CCNA Practice Exam page with a new exam!
+See you tomorrow on my CCNA Practice Exam page with a brand-new test!